msyamkumar/cs220-f21-projects/lab-p5/README.md

 [List of United States hurricanes](https://en.wikipedia.org/wiki/List_of_United_States_hurricanes) on Wikipedia.

-Look through the dataset for a recent hurricane, such as hurricane Delta, and briefly familiarize yourself with some of the numbers.
+Look through the dataset for a recent hurricane, such as hurricane Delta (at index 66), and briefly familiarize yourself with some of the numbers.
 The data shows name, the date of formation, the date of dissipation, max wind speed (in MPH), damage (in US dollars), and deaths.
-Note that the death stats are usually direct deaths, meaning they don't count deaths that occur after the storm due to, say, infrastructure damage to hospitals.
+Note that the death stats are usually direct deaths, meaning they don't count deaths that occur after the storm due to, say infrastructure damage to hospitals.

 Often, we'll organize data by assigning numbers (called indexes)